 Moor Meadows chose to work with Lumpy Lemon because of my focus, straightforwardness and experience.
-I’ve worked with other local not-for-profit and Dartmoor National Park-supported organisations, including the Devon House Martin Project and Chagford Community Trust.
+I’ve worked with other local not-for-profit and Dartmoor National Park-supported organisations, including the Devon House Martin Project.

 This project was delivered on time and within budget.
 I’m delighted with the results, have a strong ongoing relationship, and Lumpy Lemon is proud to continue supporting Moor Meadows with their important work.
 And I got to do lots of cool custom development with my favourite software: WordPress!